 Raster files are basically defined by a series of pixels.
 These pixels cause the image to lose some detail depending on the quality of the photo or image.
 However, this is normally only seen when the image is enlarged, making it look pixelated (sort of like an 8-bit video game).

-Vector files are described by a series of points which create straight and/or curved paths.
+Vector files are described by a series of points that create straight and/or curved paths.
 This visual information is more mathematical — a series of points on a graph with an X and a Y-axis.
 Because they’re not composed of pixels, vectors can be resized to any size without giving up quality — vectors are scalable.

 The uses of vector conversion: